“All conditioned things are impermanent.

 Even if “true happiness” seems a bit out out of reach, there are shorter term spiritual and practical goodies that one can attain via a mindfulness practice.

 First, the mainstream mindfulness meditation movement focuses on stress relief, calmness, a more focused mind.
 All real, good, important things.
 Various research supports these claims.
 As I described in an earlier post, this was my entry point into meditation.
-I was stressed out of my mind and sought relief.
+I was stressed beyond belief and sought relief.

 Second, mindfulness training can help you more skillfully respond instead of react in real life situations.
 If you develop enough momentum with moment-to-moment awareness, when something happens it’s easier to detach from the situation, note the moment and any reactions you may be feeling, and then deliberately and intentionally respond appropriately.